TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 });

 // This is how a safe action is created.
-// Since we provided a Zod input validator to the function, we're sure
+// Since we provided a Zod input schema to the function, we're sure
 // that data that comes in is type safe and validated.
 // The second argument of this function is an async function that receives
 // parsed input, and defines what happens on the server when the action is